DimitriPalmer22/Relapse-Code-Documentation/_temp/04-06 Speedrun Mode Feedback.md

 	- You can keep the barrels idea, but you should implement it in a different way where the player has to use the movement mechanics to get past it
 	- making the player slide or wall run while dodging the barrels would make it feel more engaging
 	- If the barrels are meant to be avoided, then we should probably remove the fact that they can be shot and destroyed
+		- Alex had an idea of making the section 3 barrels wide.
+2 of them would be indestructible and 1 would be explosive.
+This way, the section remains engaging and the player is still forced to move.
 	- NOTE: later, we'll remove the fact that shooting stops the player from sprinting from *this mode specifically* so it feels better

 - The sliding section (at about 0:22) seems awkward because the slide mechanic doesn't have enough control to facilitate the way you implemented sliding in your level.